Anthonymm0994/ch10-1553-flightgen/README.md

 ## Testing

-Run the comprehensive test suite to ensure everything works correctly:
+Run the test suite to verify functionality:

 ```bash
 # Run all tests